qiskit-community/mapomatic/README.md

 Additionally, we can introduce weights for each of the frequency collisions.
 Without weights, all collisions are counted as the same.
 In practice though, different collisions can have a vastly different impact.
 Therefore, one could e.g. guess the weight of each collision or run calibration circuits.
 The weights should have the form of a dictionary analogous to the collision dictionary.
-As an example, we ran calibration circuits to estimate the impact of each frequency collisions.
+As an example, we ran calibration circuits to estimate the impact of each frequency collision.
 The weight dictionary is then given as

 ```python
 weights_cairo={0: [],